How to Successfully Start Seeds Indoors

 Take the pre-moistened mix and fill the tray.
 Don’t pack it in, just lightly place it in.
 Push down the center to make sure there are no air pockets, and then fill once more with the mix.
 Don’t pack it in, just flatten it out.

 Seeds packets should tell you on the back how long it takes the seeds to germinate, as well as other useful information.
 Some provide a ton of helpful info, including Renee’s Garden Seeds (they have a flap on the back with extra details) and Botanical Interests (although most of the information is inside the packet so you have to cut it open).

 For small seeds, you’ll just want to lightly cover them; larger seeds can be pressed down into the growing medium.
 See the seed packet for specific details.

 For the peppers I feature in the video, I put two seeds in each cell.
 For larger plants, you might want to stick with one.
-By sowing two per cell it increases the chances that each cell with have one seedling.
+By sowing two per cell it increases the chances that each cell will have one seedling.
 If two germinate then I pinch out the weaker one.

 Label Your Seeds

 Don’t forget to label when you plant or when the seedlings emerge you won’t know what’s what!
 There are lots of options for seedling markers/labels, and lots of sizes available.
 Most are quite inexpensive, like this one I use.
 Make sure that you’ll have enough room for your greenhouse cover.
-Write the name of what you’re planting in an ink that won’t fade or use a pencil.
+Write the name of what you’re planting in ink that won’t fade or use a pencil.